HwWobbe/WipHww/README.md

 * .if.: EdD2022 review .then.: introduce this as a log of (offShore) assignements that needed (domestic)Testing
 * * Observations implicate the Covid effects / reduced buyer experienced staff
 * * * April's 7 was darker than March's 29
+* push for resolution of the Save issue.

 # 2023-03:
 ## Goal(s)